possum64team/ReeeKorder/README.md

 ## Getting Started

-For end users, the latest Windows and macOS release version of Audacity is available from the [Audacity website](https://www.audacityteam.org/download/).
+For end users, the latest Windows and macOS release version of ReeeKorder is available from the [ReeeKorder website](https://www.possum64team.com/download/).
-Help with using Audacity is available from the [Audacity Forum](https://forum.audacityteam.org/).
+Help with using ReeeKorder is available from the [ReeeKorder Forum](https://forum.possum64team.com).

 Build instructions are available [here](BUILDING.md).

-More information for developers is available from the [Audacity Wiki](https://wiki.audacityteam.org/wiki/For_Developers).
+More information for developers is available from the [ReeeKorder Wiki](https://wiki.possum64team.com).